Yvonne-Ruth Killmer

-Yvonne Ruth Killmer (born Yvonne-Ruth Freyer: 12 September 1921 – 27 September 2014) was a successful East German journalist and party official.
+Yvonne Ruth Killmer (born Yvonne-Ruth Freyer: 12 September 1921 – 27 September 2014) was an East German journalist and party official.
 During the 1960s she served as head of the government press office.
-She later became editor in chief of "Freies Wort", a mass circulation party newspaper.
-Subsequently she became the first editor in chief at the women's magazine, "Für Dich".
-Her last big job, between 1968 and 1983, was as editor in chief with the East German bi-monthly fashion magazine, "Sibylle".
+She later became editor in chief of Freies Wort, a mass circulation party newspaper.
+Subsequently she became the first editor in chief at the women's magazine, Für Dich.
+Between 1968 and 1983 she was as editor in chief of the East German bi-monthly fashion magazine, Sibylle.